mlzxy/Zeta/_guide/Config.md

 ~~~

 - debug:Boolean
-True means to print the detailed debug information,default option is true.
+True means to print the detailed debug information, default option is true.

 ~~~js
 demo.config('debug',true);
 ~~~

-###Static Server
+### Static Server

 - indexFile:Array, the suffix of index files that will be searched automatically.

 ~~~js